raystubbs/zero/doc/StateManagement.md

 :zero.core/db           ;; the SubZero database instance associated with the component this action was rendered in
 ```

-Actions can also include an props map.
+Actions can also include a props map.
 The overall usage for `zero.core/act` looks like:

 ```clojure
 (act {:as props}? & effects)